 The myth: The children of pregnant African women who jumped or were thrown overboard slave ships became mermaids.
 For someone like me who loves fantasy stories and is enthralled by fantastic creatures such as mermaids, such a premise is highly appealing and is another reason why I was eager to read this story.
 I hardly ever find such stories about people like me or fantasy stories that touch on the experiences of the African diaspora.

-Yetu struggles with this dilemma, wondering if she did right to leave her people with the memories of their horrific experiences.
-For much of the story she doubts herself and debates this, which greatly annoyed me.
-I get that she cares for her people and is torn between that care and wanting a moment of respite where she’s not burdened with such memories.
-But her constant worrying with no action frustrated me.
+Yetu, the protagonist, struggles with this dilemma, wondering if she did right to leave her people with the memories of their horrific experiences.
+For much of the story, she doubts herself and debates this, which greatly annoyed me.
+I get that she cares for her people and is torn between that care and wanting a moment of respite where she’s not burdened with such memories, but her constant worrying with no action frustrated me.
 I wanted her to stop worrying and just go find out.
 But of course, she’s unable to do so.

 I think much of my problems with the story stems from my frustration with Yetu.
 I also didn’t care for the romance that develops or what happens to any of the side characters.
 Actually, other than the myth about the wajinru and the backstory about the first wajinru, there’s not much else I liked about the story.
 I didn’t feel sucked into it.
 In fact, I felt a bit disconnected from the story.
 I really think it’s because I didn’t like the protagonist and the side characters weren’t fleshed out enough to make me favor them instead.
 However, I’d still recommend this to others.
 It is a story worth reading.